alicmerjem/Parallel-Programming/README.md

 ## Update 2
 - when i tried to kill vmmem in task manager i got access denied
 - tried to run as admin, access denied

+## SUMMARY
+- The purpose of this lab was to see how the slurm workload manager works in a single node environment
+- we configured slurm according to the lab document
+- we started and enabled it
+- used sbatch and squeue for submitting and monitoring batch jobs
+- observed system resource usage with top (the compute.sh clogged everything up so i couldnt test other files)